bkuhlmann/dotfiles/README.md

-    guthorsa = Git Authors (all) - Answers author commit activity per project (ranked highest to lowest). gsta = Git Status (all) - Answers the status of projects with uncommited/unpushed changes. ghurn = Git Churn - Answers the commit churn for project files (sorted highest to lowest). glamelog = Git Blame Log - Answers the blame log (i.e. commit notes) for a specific file and lines (optional). ggeta = Git Get Config Value (all) - Answers key value for all projects in current directory. gail = Git Email - Answers user email for current project. gaila = Git Email (all) - Answers user email for all projects in current directory.
+    guthorsa = Git Authors (all) - Answers author commit activity per project (ranked highest to lowest). gsta = Git Status (all) - Answers the status of projects with uncommited/unpushed changes. ghurn = Git Churn - Answers the commit churn for project files (sorted highest to lowest). glamel = Git Blame Log - Answers the blame log (i.e. commit notes) for a specific file and lines (optional). ggeta = Git Get Config Value (all) - Answers key value for all projects in current directory. gail = Git Email - Answers user email for current project. gaila = Git Email (all) - Answers user email for all projects in current directory.